Ukraine's Zelensky in surprise UK visit to meet Sunak

 - Published

-Ukraine's Volodymyr Zelensky in surprise visit to UK to meet Rishi Sunak, as he presses European leaders for more military aid
+Ukraine's Volodymyr Zelensky is visiting the UK to meet prime minister Rishi Sunak, as he presses European leaders for more military aid.

 In a tweet, he confirmed he would meet his "friend" Prime Minister Rishi Sunak to hold "substantive negotiations".